Lorti/manu.ninja/src/pages/2018-08-03-introducing-japanese-phrasebook/index.md

     }
   }
   ```

-* __Vue Material__: Vue Material is a set of Vue.js components built after Google's Material Design guidelines.
-I like its attention to detail in following the guidelines, the documentation and how it helps speed up prototyping.
-It does however add an overhead to the app, as almost every single element is now a Vue.js component.
-I do get a 95-100 Lighthouse score and all A's in WebPagetest, but there is noticeably scroll jank and delayed drawing of list elements.

 ## Future Plans

 I want to implement the editor, which allows for editing and creation of one's own phrases and sets, and the import/export functionality as soon as possible.

-After that I would like to focus on accessiblity, and replacing Vue Material in doing so with a more lightweight self-implementation, also allowing for a few visual design tweaks.
+After that I would like to focus on accessibility, and replace Vue Material while doing so with a more lightweight self-implementation, also giving me the opportunity to consider visual design tweaks.

-The next step could be some community features, like sharing your own phrases and sets.
-The Web Speech API could be used to help with pronunciation, or users record their own voice (I have already made a [Vue.js component](https://github.com/Lorti/vue-dictaphone) for that), attach it to a phrase and add it to a shared library.
+A further step could be community features, like sharing your own phrases and sets.
+The [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) can help with pronunciation--or users record their own voice, attach it to a phrase and upload it to a shared library.
+I have already made a [dictaphone](https://github.com/Lorti/vue-dictaphone) component for that.
 These community features would of course require a Backend as a Service and the user's consent regarding GDPR.

 ## Contributing

 My girlfriend's brother is currently in Japan with his friends.
 They are testing the phrasebook and giving me feedback--sort of a field test for the app.

-If you are interested in contributing, head to the [GitHub](https://github.com/Lorti/phrasebook) repository.
+If you are interested in contributing, please head to the [GitHub](https://github.com/Lorti/phrasebook) repository.
 If you don't know how to code and want to support the project, submit new phrases or give feedback at [feedback@japanese-phrasebook.com](mailto:feedback@japanese-phrasebook.com), make a small donation via [PayPal](https://www.paypal.me/manuninja), or tell your friends and family about the phrasebook (you can use the sharing buttons in the app's footer), when they are about to visit Japan.

-Lastly I want to thank the two people, who have already contributed to the Japanese Phrasebook: [Ksenia](https://steemit.com/@happyksu) for the logo and [Daisy](https://www.instagram.com/daisimerollin/) for the Kinkaku-ji picture.
+I'd also like to thank the people who have already shown their support for the [Japanese Phrasebook](https://www.japanese-phrasebook.com) app--[Ksenia](https://steemit.com/@happyksu) for the logo and [Daisy](https://www.instagram.com/daisimerollin/) for the picture!